George Kennard

 Lieutenant Colonel Sir George Arnold Ford Kennard, 3rd Baronet (27 April 1915 – 13 December 1999) was an English soldier and author.
 He served in the 4th Queen's Own Hussars.
 His autobiography, Loopy, was published in 1990.

 Life

 He was a younger son of Sir Coleridge Arthur Fitzroy Kennard, 1st Baronet, and educated at Eton College.
-The title eventually passed to Sir George upon the death of his childless brother, Sir Lawrence.
+The title eventually passed to Sir George upon the death of his childless brother, Sir Lawrence in 1967.

+A regular officer of the 4th Hussars, Kennard was captured during World War II.

+The 4th Queen's Own Hussars was posted to Greece in February 1941 to take part in the defence of that country with the Axis invasion.
+In Greece they served with the 1st Armoured Brigade and were attached to the 6th Australian Infantry Division, and it was when acting as the rearguard during the Corinth Canal Bridge action on the 2nd May 1941 that the 4th Hussars were overrun and forced to surrender.

-A member of the 4th Hussars, Kennard was captured during World War II in Germany, where he was a prisoner of war until the United States Army liberated him.
+After being made a prisoner of war he was sent to camp in Germany, where he was a prisoner of war until March 1945 when, with a companion, they successfully slipped away from the column of prisoners that the Germans were marching west and eventually encountered United States Army troops who liberated him.